Colonial Art Glass Company, Chicago

-This page is just an introduction to Colonial because their background is not well documented, and the Company's duration even less so.
+This page is an introduction to Colonial because their background is not well documented, and the Company's duration even less so.
+Research has discovered that during the 1904-1920 period, at least 4 companies traded under this same name.
+These are listed below in order to avoid confusion when encountering them in future.

 Principals of the Company